All Episodes

 I would argue that there are two kinds of narcissists when people get these confused.

-So that that's the positive form of narcissism.
+So that's the positive form of narcissism.

-And then they say it and I feel good.
+And then they say it, and I feel good.

-Uh the bad part is where you're just trying to destroy people.
+The bad part is where you're just trying to destroy people.

 That's the bad kind.

-So, yeah, the the words that we use for things, you can see in this conversation, the words you use determine your actions.
+So, yeah, the words that we use for things, you can see in this conversation, the words you use determine your actions.

 So I'm saying, I don't know if that's ego, it's just something that feels good.